utep-cs-systems-courses/matrix-multiply-tpmccrary/README.md

 # Report
 ## Part 2
+#### Problems
+When coding for part 2 of this assignemnt, I enountered one problem.
+At first, I used a regular variable and forgot to use a explicitly delcared shared variable.
+This lead to me getting the incorrect results from the parallel matrix multiplication algorithm, as all the threads were accessing their own matrix in memory.
+All that needed to be done was to declare a shared variable through `pymp`, which allowed all the threads to access that single matrix and return the correct result.
+#### Time to Complete
+In all, it took around 4 to 5 hours to complete part 2.
+After understanding how `pymp` works with the use of the provided examples and cheat sheat, I was able to understand how all the pieces "fit together".
+#### Performance Measurements
+This program was tested using 550x550 matrices using 1, 2, 4, and 8 threads.

+1 Thread: `9.171762600000001s`<br/>
+2 Threads: `4.8797151s`<br/>
+4 Threads: `2.4673986999999986s`<br/>
+8 Threads: `1.3943424000000029s`<br/>

+Overall, throwing more threads at this problem helped a lot in duration.
+It seems doubling the threads halfs the time it takes for the algorith to complete.

+### Analysis

 ## Part 1
 Implementing the matrix multiplication functionality was straight forward and uses a simple nested "for loop" algorithm.
 Although, it was important to follow the mathematical constraints (like matrix 1 must have the same number of col as rows in matrix 2).<br/>